According to Newton's First and Second Laws, what happens whe... | Study Prep in Pearson+

 Multiple Choice

-According to Newton's First and Second Laws, what happens when an unbalanced force acts on an object?
+According to Newton's First and Second Laws, what happens when an object experiences unbalanced forces?

 A

-The object will move at a constant velocity in the opposite direction of the .
+The object will move at a constant velocity even if the forces are unbalanced.

 B